tremor-rs/tremor-www/docs/api.md

 ### __GET__ /offramp/{artefact-id}

-Get offramp data from Tremor artefact repository.
+Get offramp data from tremor artefact repository

 *Description:*

-Given a valid artefact identifier of an artefact stored in the Tremor artefact repository.
+Given a valid artefact identifier of an artefact stored in the tremor artefact repository

 Returns artefact data, on success.

-Response data may be either JSON or YAML formatted (defaults to JSON).
+Response data may be either JSON or YAML formatted ( defaults to JSON ).

 *OperationId:*